krishaamer/green-filter-research/research/literature/fintech.md

 -   In 2022 the Global Gross Domestic Product (GDP) was estimated at around 100 Trillion USD @aarononeillGlobalGDP19852028.

+-   @greensefaBeyondGrowthChangingGoal2023 we should measure wellbeing
+    in addition to GDP!!
+We need resilency dashboards, to to visualize metrics beyond GDP and they are an integral part of country reports.

+-   @greensefaNatureVoteSuccess2023 large corporations such as Nestle and Coca Cola support the biodiversity law to have a level playing field for business.

+-   EU releases strategic foresight reports since 2020
+    @europeancommissionStrategicForesight2023

 -   Lack of leadership. @capgeminiWorldBalanceWhy2022: “Many business leaders see sustainability as costly obligation rather than investment in the future”.